 Now here’s the thing.
-I can personally compile a list for you and I’ve done articles on this before such as this one, but the problem is that it is not individually based.
+I can personally compile a list for you and I’ve done articles on this before such as this one about 10 niche markets, but the problem is that it is not individually based.
 The ideas I put forth will work for me, but will likely NOT work for the majority of people who read about it.

 Therefore if you use the same 3 rules I do to brainstorm topics, you will end up creating a list, from which no matter what choice will be your first pick, it’ll have a high probability of success.

 The 3 rules explained: